Browse by Medical Category

-Research Roundup is a monthly recap of recent hospital-wide research news from the Massachusetts General Hospital Research Institute.
-Stories include mapping the wandering mind, oxytocin and weight loss, and how the brains of marijuana use react to social isolation.
+A monthly column about recent research news from Massachusetts General Hospital.
+This month: Mapping the wandering mind, oxytocin and weight loss, and how the brains of marijuana users react to social isolation.

 Learning more about the dynamics of attention shifts could eventually help scientists answer questions such as: “How do thought patterns emerge?” and “How do people make decisions on a day-to-day basis?”

 A new Mass General research study found that the brains of young adult marijuana users react differently to experiences of social exclusion than those of non-users.